adolincauthon/llm-show-backend/README.md

 ### Running the program

 I have included the launch.json file under the .vscode directory in order to run the program in debug mode.
 For debugging run it using VS Code's debugger.
 Alternatively you can run server.py like a regular python program.
+The huggingface token will be read from the environment variable `HUGGING_TOKEN`

 ### Modifying